 More than 2,000 people also turned out at a community centre in north London to pay tribute.

-"The gathering was so big, it stretched out onto the road." said Can Atas, a close friend.
+"The gathering was so big, it stretched out onto the road." said one close friend.

 "Mehmet was such a big presence.
 He had so much energy."